-Your presentation should be more than a review of material in the text, but rather an expanded, more thorough learning that may be relevant to you now or in the future as a human service worker.
+Your presentation should be more than a review of material in the text, but rather an expanded, more thorough learning that may be relevant to you now or in the future as a social service worker.
+Make connections to your personal/professional/academic learnings.